BerZerker96/Osiris-Vr-Viewer/README.md

 - **Separation** — how far apart the two eye images are (0–3).
 Higher = more 3D pop, lower = flatter.
 - **Convergence** — slides the comfortable focal plane in or out of the screen.
 - **Dynamic Depth** — links leaning in/out to convergence and separation (with optional **looming**) so the scene gently expands as you move.
 (Pauses while Stable Lock is on.)
-- **Depth Layers** — a 5-zone "diorama": each ring of the image shifts by a different amount as you sway, for a soft, hole-free sense of depth on flat 3D.
+- **Depth Layers** — a 5-zone "diorama": each ring of the image shifts by a different amount as you sway, for a soft,sense of depth on flat 3D.
 Controls for strength, separation, follow-through delay, falloff curve, zoom-deepening, and reach.

 ---